 Somnath Jyotirlinga (Gujarat)

-Somnath is considered the first Jyotirlinga and is located near the Arabian Sea in Gujarat.
-The temple has a long history and has been rebuilt several times after invasions.
-Today, it stands as a symbol of faith and devotion.
+Somnath is regarded as the first Jyotirlinga of Lord Shiva.
+The temple is situated near the Arabian Sea in Gujarat.
+The temple has been restored several times due to damage caused during invasions.
+It signifies devotion.

 Mallikarjuna Jyotirlinga (Andhra Pradesh)